ehultee/ehultee.github.io/_pages/cv.md

 * 2011: University of Toronto
   * Undergraduate Research Intern, Centre for Global Change Science
+    * Area of focus: Influence of surface hydrology on gravimetry estimates of polar ice loss
     * Advisor: W. Richard Peltier

 Skills